ivpn/ivpn.net/src/content/pages/privacy-policy.md

 </div>

-### What information is logged when making a payment using a credit card, PayPal, Cash or cryptocurrency?
+### What information is logged when making a payment using a credit card, PayPal, Cash, cryptocurrency or voucher code?

 When you add time to your account, the following information is stored: